ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-In science, sampling and games of chance we often want to calculate the probability of picking certain items, at random, from some larger collection.
+In science, sampling and games of chance we want to calculate the probability of picking certain items, at random, from some larger collection.
 For example:

 > Draw **7** cards from a standard deck of **52** cards.
 What's the probability we see **2** or more of the **4** kings in the draw?